wdawson/okta.github.io/_source/_docs/api/resources/oidc.md

 ### .well-known/openid-configuration
 {:.api .api-operation}

-{% api_operation get oauth/v1/.well-known/openid-configuration %}

-{% api_operation get oauth/**${authorizationServerId}**/v1/.well-known/openid-configuration %}
+{% api_operation get ${baseUrl}/v1/.well-known/openid-configuration %}

-> This endpoint's URL namespace will vary depending on whether you are using a custom authorization server or not.
-For more information, see (jakub.todo).
+> This endpoint's base URL will vary depending on whether you are using a custom authorization server or not.
+For more information, see [Composing Your Base URL](#composing-your-base-url).

 This API endpoint returns metadata related to OpenID Connect that can be used by clients to programmatically configure their interactions with Okta.
 This API doesn't require any authentication.